Devon Holiday July 2003 - page 1

 For our 2003 holiday we rented a cottage in south Devon

-the beach at Wembury to Heybrook Bay.
-We also visited areas that
+Heybrook Bay.
+We also visited areas remembered by Mike from his

-Mike remembered from his childhood family holidays in the 20s,
+childhood family holidays in the 20s, er sorry, 70s.

 This is page one of three.